rokath/trice/test/ReadMe.md

 The `cgo_.../triceConfig.h` files differ and correspondent to the `cgo_.../cgo_test.go` files.
 On test execution, the `./testdata/*.c` files are compiled into the trice test executable together with the trice sources `../src` using the `cgo_.../triceConfig.h` file.

-The individual tests collects the expected results (`//exp: result`) together with the line numbers into a slice to execute the test loop on it.
+The individual tests collect the expected results (`//exp: result`) together with the line numbers into a slice to execute the test loop on it.
 The `triceLogTest` function gets the `triceLog` function as parameter.

 `triceLogTest` iterates over the results slice and calls for each line the C-function `triceCheck`.
 Then the line specific binary data buffer is passed to the `triceLog` parameter function which "logs" the passed buffer into an actual result string which in turn is compared with the expected result.